Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

-Unfortunately, this simple transform coding procedure comes with a few practical drawbacks, and is generally suboptimal in terms of rate-distortion performance.
-First, since a flow transform $F$ is only trained to maximize the data likelihood, the reconstruction error $\mathcal{D}(\x, F(Q(F^{-1}(\x))))$ due to test-time quantization is uncontrolled.
-Empirically, trained flow transforms are often close to singular and suffer numerical stability issues \cite{behrmann2020understanding}, resulting in large reconstruction error $\mathcal{D}(\x, F((F^{-1}(\x))))$ even without the quantization step (despite being invertible in theory).

-Secondly, the invertibility of the transform $F$ places restrictions on the kinds of computation allowed, often necessitating deeper and more expensive neural network transforms to achieve similar expressivity to unconstrained neural network transforms.
-State of the art normalizing flow models such as \cite{kingma2018glow} often have deep computational graphs and are computationally much more expensive than comparable VAEs or GANs, making them potentially less suited for real-time video transmission applications.
+similar to Eq.~\ref{eq:predictive-decoding-as-MAF}, and finally, 4. iterate the above over time steps $t=1,2,...,T$. } Unfortunately, this simple transform coding procedure comes with a few practical drawbacks and is generally suboptimal in terms of rate-distortion performance.
+First, since the flow transform $F$ is only trained to maximize the data likelihood, the resulting reconstruction error $\mathcal{D}(\x_{1:T}, \hatx_{1:T})$ due to quantization is uncontrolled.
+Empirically, trained flow transforms are often close to singular and suffer numerical stability issues \cite{behrmann2020understanding}, resulting in large reconstruction error $\mathcal{D}(\x, F((F^{-1}(\x))))$ even without the quantization step (despite $F$ being invertible in theory).
+Secondly, the invertibility of the transform $F$ places restrictions on the kinds of computation allowed.
+This often necessitates deeper and more expensive neural network transforms to achieve similar expressivity to unconstrained neural network transforms.
+State-of-the-art normalizing flow models such as GLOW \cite{kingma2018glow} often require a deep stack of bijective transforms and are computationally much more expensive than comparable VAEs or GANs, making them potentially less suited for real-time video transmission applications.

-It turns out we can improve this transform coding approach by replacing normalizing flows with another class of generative models, variational autoencoders \cite{kingma2013auto}, that drop the invertibility requirement and jointly learn the decorrelating transforms along with quantization and entropy-coding.

-\textbf{Sequential Latent Variable Models and End-to-end Learned Transform Coding} As we saw above, normalizing flow models implement the key idea of transform coding -- finding a simplified, and typically factorized representation of the data where scalar quantization can be fruitfully applied.
-However, the learned model does not take into account the subsequent quantization, and the final decoded representations $\hatx$ can have uncontrolled distortion.
-Rather than viewing quantization and entropy coding as a separate, post-hoc procedure, end-to-end compression with variational autoencoders \cite{balle2017end, theis2017lossy, balle2020nonlinear} jointly optimize all components of transform coding in order to achieve optimal rate-distortion performance.
+\C{Lastly, we do note, however, that a connection exists between density modeling and the \emph{lossless} compression of quantized data through the technique of dequantization \cite{uria2013rnade}, and the latter has been used extensively in training and evaluating normalizing flows.
+Moreover, under fine quantization, the negative log density under a normalizing flow model can be recovered as the NELBO of a particular latent variable model, allowing bits-back coding to be applied for lossless compression \cite{ho2019compression}. }